-Crowdlearns about disease found in deer
+Crowd learns about disease found in deer

-The group, mostly men, packed the upstairs meeting room, leaving standing room only for those showing up late.

-The hunters talked with officials from the Kansas Department of Wildlife and Parks and other health officials about the disease and its history.
+kldavis@nwkansas.com More than 60 people learned last Wednesday that there isn't any proof that chronic wasting disease can be spread to humans or cattle during an informational meeting ers at The Gateway.
+The group, mostly men, packed the upstairs meeting room, leaving standing room only for those showsponsored by state wildlife managing up late.
+The hunters talked with officials from the Kansas Department of don't know about chronic wast-Wildlife and Parks and other health officials about the disease and its